telerik/kendo-themes/packages/default/docs/customization.md

 ---
 title: Customization
-description: "The available variables for customization of the Kendo UI theme."
+description: "Refer to the list of the Kendo UI Default theme variables available for customization."
+slug: variables_kendothemedefault_kendouiforangular
 position: 9
 ---

 # Customization

-Description of the theme variables which are available for adjustment.
+The following list describes the theme variables available for adjustment in the Kendo UI Default theme for Angular.

 <style>
 .theme-variables th,